kstaver/Book-Of-Faces/README.md

   Please pay me. 😊 Just kidding (or am I!?)!
 You can contribute to this project by sending me an email about what you would like to contribute.

   ## Questions
-  You can find the link to my application [here](https://github.com/kstaver/Book-Of-Faces).
+  The link to this project is [here](https://github.com/kstaver/Book-Of-Faces).
 If you have any questions pertaining to this project, please feel free to contact me.

   ## Contact Info
   - Github: [kstaver](https://github.com/kstaver)